1.0 POLICY STATEMENT

 - Perform their duties in the form of teaching, tutorial, practical and seminar work conscientiously and with dedication.

-- Co-operate and assist in carrying out functions relating to the educational responsibilities of the Institute such as: assisting in appraising applications for admission, advising and counselling students as well as assisting in the conduct of university and Institute examinations, including supervision, invigilation and
+- Co-operate and assist in carrying out functions relating to the educational responsibilities of the Institute such as: assisting in appraising applications for admission, advising and counselling students as well as assisting in the conduct of university and Institute examinations, including supervision, invigilation and any other role assigned by the

 - Interact with student befitting self-stature and self-respect.

-- Must know application of theory portion of the subject and their present usage in the relevant
+- Must know application of theory portion of the subject and their present usage in the relevant course/subjects.

 - Must prepare the topic well before delivery of lecture in the